kitihounel/tips/pgsql/auth.md

 ## Special characters in the password of connection string

-Special characters can be encoded for the connection string using the `encodeURIComponent` of javaScipt.
-This function should be availbale in other langages too.
+Special characters can be encoded for the connection string using the `encodeURIComponent` of JS.
+This function should be available in other langages too.

 Source: [SO](https://stackoverflow.com/a/77091758).